Durian buying guide

 1. Mao Shan Wang (Musang King)

 No questions asked – Mao Shan Wang, or Musang King, is the obvious choice most Singaporeans vouched for.
-The locals are addicted to the bittersweet flavour and creamy texture that other durians can’t match up to.
+The locals are addicted to the bittersweet flavour and creamy texture that other durians simply can’t match up to.

 If you’re not up for a durian hunt, have it delivered right to your doorsteps at Durian Delivery instead.
 All deliveries are carried out within 60 minutes so you get the freshest durians wherever you are.